Version 3.12.0

 Before the game starts, the GM and the players should determine what (if any) situations could cause a PC to die.
 Some possible decisions:

 Each player gets 1 XP at the end of each session.
-The player can spend 4 XP to advance a trait by 1 level or gain a new spell/magic ability.
-Traits cannot go above Superb.
+The player can spend 4 XP to advance a trait by 1 level or gain a new spell/magic ability (if magic is available to the PCs).
+Traits cannot go above superb.

 None of the rules listed anywhere in this document are meant to be restrictive, prohibitive, or mandatory.
 As long as everybody at the table is happy with the result, the GM is free to fold, spindle, and mutilate the rules to their heart's content.